For Better or For Worse by Lynn Johnston for December 08, 2011

 17. Profile pic tor

-Wendy B. over 12 years ago
+Wendy B. almost 13 years ago

 Yet another example of screwed up logic which leads to adults who’ve never learned to take responsibility for their actions and have never been taught how to behave.